Complete representation services in applications for indefinite leave to remain

-- The applicant might have received a criminal offence conviction and sentenced to prison for 12 months or more, but less than four years.
-Then, the rules will consider the sentence spent after 15 years from the end of the sentence.
+- The applicant might have received a criminal offence conviction and a sentence to prison for 12 months or more, but less than four years.
+Then, the rules will consider the punishment spent after 15 years from the end of the sentence.

 - The sentence was imprisonment of fewer than 12 months.
 Then the rules allow not to consider it seven years after the end of the term.

 - Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability.
-A crime is punishable with a non-custodial sentence or gains out of court disposal recorded in their criminal record.
+A crime is punishable with a non-custodial sentence or gains from court disposal recorded in their criminal record.

 The requirement of good character